Earthquakes in Pennsylvania

 If you feel an earthquake, you can report your experience to the U. S. Geological Survey at “Did You Feel It?

 The Pennsylvania Geological Survey has a seismograph established at its Middletown location.
 This seismograph is capable of recording the largest earthquakes in the world.
-Two records from this station are:
+A few records from this station are:

 - Seismogram of the August 12, 2010, 7.1 magnitude (M) earthquake in Ecuador.